Adult Protective Services

 The CRIS Adult Protective Services (APS) program serves disabled adults and senior citizens in Vermilion County who are alleged victims of seven particular types of abuse.
-These abuses are physical, emotional confinement, financial, deprivation, passive neglect, and sexual exploitation.
+These abuses are: Physical, Emotional, Financial Exploitation, Confinement, Willful Deprivation, Passive Neglect, Self-Neglect and Abandonment.

 What We Do